Optimal Complexity and Certification of Bregman First-Order Methods: Computer-aided performance analyses of Bregman first-order methods

 whereas the second class consists in considering a relaxation with possibly nonsmooth functions:

-We then have With theses classes, we can now define two easier problems.
+The following inclusions then directly hold With theses classes, we can now define two easier problems.
 The first one is a restriction of \eqref{eq:pep_nolips} defined on the class $\blstrict(\reals^n)$, under the additional constraint that all iterates are distinct:

 in the variables $n,\{(x_i,f_i,g_i,h_i,s_i)\}_{i \in I}$.
 The second problem is a relaxation of \eqref{eq:pep_nolips}, where $(f,h)\in \blnonsmooth(\reals^n)$ are possibly nonsmooth and $g_i,s_i$ are thus \textit{subgradients}: